ChrisMunene/ChrisMunene/README.md

 ## I am passionate about:
  - Human-centered design
- - creating beautiful, performant and user-friendly app and website experiences.
+ - Creating beautiful, performant and user-friendly app and website experiences.
- - finding simple solutions to complex problems.
+ - Finding simple solutions to complex problems.
- - experimenting with new technologies.
+ - Experimenting with new technologies.

 ## Areas of Expertise